.png)

 Mouse the Squirrel

-Mouse came to us after being found on the ground laying while watering the grass.
-She was laying in the saturated grass unable to walk.
+Mouse came to us after being found on the ground while the homeowner was watering the yard.
+She was laying in the saturated grass unable to walk; when she came in it was clear she had a back injury that caused her to be paralyzed.
 From the start we knew there was something special about this girl!
-She is very small for an adult squirrel but she has a HUGE personality!

-We were able to completely reverse her paralysis with physical therapy, however Mouse was having nerve pain in one of her legs.
+We were able to COMPLETELY reverse her paralysis with physical therapy, however Mouse was having nerve pain in one of her legs.
 Due to the neuropathy she began to chew at her left foot removing several of her toes making her non releasable.
+This unfortunately can be very common for animals with these type of injuries or symptoms.

-The gorgeous Mrs. Gretchen came to us spring 2024 after being hit by a car.
+The gorgeous Mrs. Gretchen (on the right) came to us spring 2024 after being hit by a car.
 Her finder turned around to check on her after seeing the incident and quickly got her to us.
 When she came in she had no use of her back legs at all.
 Over the course of a few months, with medication, physical therapy and lots of TLC she gained reflexes and movement of her back extremities and tail!
-While Gretchen cannot walk with her back legs it does not slow her down at all!
-She is a very active girl with a big personality!
+While Gretchen couldn't walk with her back legs it never slowed her down at all!